joshuakiggundu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this file contains nested loops and the like
+this file contains nested loops